Unsupervised-TeamSS3/unsupervised-predict-streamlit-template/resources/info.md

 4. The highest-rated movies
 5. The lowest-rated movies

-(Note that these were calculated using the [Bayesian average](https://www.evanmiller.org/bayesian-average-ratings.html), which takes into account the number of ratings).
+(Note that 4. and 5. were calculated using the [Bayesian average](https://www.evanmiller.org/bayesian-average-ratings.html), which takes into account the number of ratings.
+For interest sake, the average and bayesian ratings can be seen).

+In the **"Recommender System"** tab, the user can select 3 of their favourite movies from the available list of movies, and the app will recommend 10 movies for the user to watch.
+The user should choose the *content-based filtering* option for this to work.

+In the **"Because You Watched ..."** tab, the user simply types in their favourite movie (even if the spelling is wrong), and the app will recommend 10 movies for the user to watch.
+This feature makes use of the *collaborative-based* filtering method.

+In the **"Blockbusters"** tab, the user simply chooses a year and a genre, and the app will inform the user of the best (maximum 10) movies of that year and genre, according to the ratings.

 ## **The data**